BA in Theology

 This route will give you all the grounding you need for Christian mission and ministry.
 It contains units on biblical, theological, historical, missional, ethical and pastoral topics.
 A placement in a local church forms part of the training.
 Those preparing to be ministers accredited by the Baptist Union of Great Britain follow this route, but we welcome students from other denominations.

 Students may follow this route full-time over three years or part-time over six years.
 Full-time students attend college for a minimum of two days per week, with an assessed placement which occupies up to three days per week.
 The balance between academic study and time in the placement can vary according to a particular student’s needs and situation; some students are church-based, with their placement work taking up approximately half their time, and others are college-based, with their placement work taking up approximately one-sixth of their time.
 Part-time students attend college for a minimum of one day per week but also need to allow time each week to prepare for lectures and study for their assignments

 If you are looking to study for a degree in Theology on completion of your A levels, or as a more mature student, we offer you the advantages of a course in a confessional Christian context which does not assume that you want to prepare for formal Christian ministry of some kind.
 It allows you to study some of the same biblical, theological, historical, missional, ethical and pastoral topics as vocational students with further options such as philosophy or sociology of religion.
 There is no church placement.

-Students may follow this route in any of the three modes: taught mode, attending college for up to four days a week full-time (one day a week part-time); distance learning mode (part-time), which requires no attendance but comparable study hours; or blended mode, which is a mixture of each.
+Students may follow this route in either of the two modes: taught mode, attending college for up to four days a week full-time (one day a week part-time); or distance learning mode (part-time), which requires no attendance but comparable study hours.
 Full-time students have three years to complete.
 Part-time students have up to nine years, though those studying in taught mode will normally complete within six years.